-At the Lakers Library, we stand firmly behind the idea that one of the best, and most effective ways to get (and stay) curious, and to get involved, is to read!
-Try one of these reading challenges to improve your reading game this year.
-And keep scrolling to find lots of ideas for ways to learn and get involved in your community (locally, nationally, and globally)!
+At the Lakers Library, we believe reading is one of the best, and most effective ways to get (and stay) curious!
+Try one of these reading challenges to up your reading game, and keep scrolling to find other ways to learn and get involved in your community (locally, nationally, and globally)!

 Laker Library Book Club